John Lodge (musician): Other works

 Lodge collaborated with fellow Moody Blues member Justin Hayward on the 1975 album Blue Jays.
 Lodge would later release a solo album, Natural Avenue, in 1977, from which the single "Say You Love Me" was issued.
 During the 1970s, he produced the band Trapeze's first two albums.

 In May 2015, Lodge released a solo album, 10,000 Light Years Ago, which reunited him with Ray Thomas and Mike Pinder.
 He toured behind the album in 2017 and 2018.
 In February 2019, Lodge took his solo band onto the "Cruise to the Edge" sailing out of Florida.
 Lodge and Jon Davison of Yes became friends on board when Davison began dating his daughter Emily.
 Davison then toured with Lodge as "guest vocalist".

 On 2 April 2019, it was announced that Lodge would join Yes on "The Royal Affair Tour" in the middle of 2019, which also included Asia and Carl Palmer's ELP Legacy.
 In February 2020, Lodge appeared on the "Rock and Romance Cruise" alongside Don Felder, America and other acts before continuing on a 12 date tour.
 Jon Davison again joined Lodge on stage.
 The tour ended on 8 March, just before the COVID-19 lockdowns began.

 During lockdown Lodge wrote and recorded the song "In These Crazy Times" in his home studio.
 He recorded the track himself and was joined by his son Kristian on lead guitar, his wife Kirsten on backing vocals and Jon Davison also on backing vocals.
 His daughter Emily managed the project.

 Personal life and death

 Lodge was married to his wife, Kirsten, from 1968 until his death.
-They had two children: Emily, the namesake of Emily's Song, and Kristian.
+They had two children: Emily, the namesake of "Emily's Song", and Kristian.
+In 2022, Emily was engaged to Yes vocalist Jon Davison.
 He spoke publicly about being an evangelical Christian and credited his faith with helping him avoid "the excesses" of the rock music business.

-Lodge died on 10 October 2025, at the age of 82.
+Lodge died on 10 October 2025, aged 82.
 His death was announced by his family later that day who described it as "sudden and unexpected" and said he was surrounded by loved ones at the time.